sisby-folk/surveyor/README.md

 **Terrain Summaries** (or "Chunk" or "Region" summaries) represent blocks for rendering on maps.<br/>
 They're added and changed per-chunk, but paletted and saved per-region.<br/>
-Each chunk summary is comprised of **Floors**, non-clear solid blocks below two contiguous non-solid blocks.<br/>
+Each chunk summary consists of **Floors**, non-clear solid blocks below two contiguous non-solid blocks.<br/>
 Floors are stored in **Layers**, which hold the topmost floors for each x,z column over specific range of y-values.<br/>
 This is best explained by example.